Something Between Us

 Through vivid encounters with Americans of many kinds—including salesmen, truck drivers, police officers, urban planners, and activists for women's rights and environmental justice—Pandian shares tools to think beyond the twists and turns of our bracing present.
 While our impasses draw from deep American histories of isolation and segregation, he reveals how strategies of mutual aid and communal caretaking can help to surface more radical visions for a life in common with others, ways of meeting strangers in this land as potential kin.

-—Jason De León, author of Soldiers and Kings: Survival and Hope in the World of Human Smuggling, National Book Award finalist
+—Jason De León, author of Soldiers and Kings: Survival and Hope in the World of Human Smuggling, winner of the National Book Award

 "A brave book tackling some of our most contentious political issues through, at times, harrowing fieldwork.
 It accomplishes the rare feat of balancing the intellectual acuity of ethnographic study with the wit and urgency of journalism.
 I was left both unnerved and inspired to action."